auxfix/film_rating/README.md

 **film_rating ([movieratingsystem.rocks](http://movieratingsystem.rocks/))  - is a small movie rating web app.
 In this application you can:**
-  - find a movie in the open 3d party database
+  - find a movie in the open third party database
   - rate the movie and save it locally(in localstorage=))
   - list/sort all saved films
   - it is all =)